|Toronto branch offers full-day workshops|

 Toronto Branch has always seen genealogical education as an important part of their role.
 Every year they offer long and short courses on a variety of topics, with experienced lecturers providing the instruction.
 Autumn 2006 courses include an introduction to genealogy, the British in India, Scotland, scrapbooking, writing your family history, and an overview of the Archives of Ontario.
 Obviously, they are trying to provide something for everyone.

 They deserve a lot of credit for the amount of work and organization which goes into making these seminars available.
 You do not have to be a member of OGS to participate.
-More details can be found on their website.

 Column copyright © 2006 Ryan Taylor